10 Essential Live Chat Best Practices & How to Execute Them

 • Ensure your writing is easy to understand

 What would happen if an agent needs to leave a live chat conversation?
 Or if the customer decides to leave and come back later?
-The customer will have to explain their issue all over again.

 Having these profiles means that when a customer rejoins a conversation, they can pick up from where they left off.
 This makes for a great customer experience and creates a streamlined conversation.